eyalfoni/Vulnerabilities/SQL_Injection/README.md

 to view more pages than permitted

 #### Exploits ####
-    i.
-Can get server to display more pages than allowed by one id by submitting [3 or 1=1] as url param
+1. Can get server to display more pages than allowed by one id by submitting [3 or 1=1] as url param
-    ii.
-Similarly using a union, we can get more than one page at a time [1 union select page_content from page where id=2]
+2. Similarly using a union, we can get more than one page at a time [1 union select page_content from page where id=2]